cschubiner/chessboard-image-to-fen/README.md

   run ./detect_mass.sh
-  delete all malformed chess boards in output folder move files that exist in chessboard-image-to-fen/clayboards_out/ to chessboard-image-to-fen/clayboards_out_processed/ move files from neural-chessboard output folder to chessboard-image-to-fen/clayboards_out/ label all images in labeled_boards.py run create_training_data_from_boards.py ensure new images exist in training folders and validate images there to ensure they're good
+  delete all malformed chess boards in output folder move files that exist in chessboard-image-to-fen/clayboards_out/ to chessboard-image-to-fen/clayboards_out_processed/ move files from neural-chessboard/clayboards_out output folder to chessboard-image-to-fen/clayboards_out/ label all images in labeled_boards.py run create_training_data_from_boards.py ensure new images exist in training folders and validate images there to ensure they're good